-On January 24, 2007, the Company completed the refinancing of its senior secured credit facility through the execution of a Third Amended and Restated Credit Agreement (the "Senior Credit Facility"), by and among the Company, as Borrower, BNP Paribas, as Administrative Agent, BNP Paribas Securities Corp. as Lead Arranger and Syndication Agent, and the lenders who are, or may from time to time become, a party thereto.
-The Senior Credit Facility consists of a \$365 million, seven-year term loan (the "Term Loan B") and a \$150 million five-year revolver (the "Revolver").
+On January 24, 2007, the Company completed the refinancing of its senior secured credit facility through the execution of a Third Amended and Restated Credit Agreement (the "Senior Credit Facility"), by and among the Company, as Borrower, BNP Paribas, as Administrative Agent, BNP Paribas Securities Corp., as Lead Arranger and Syndication Agent, and the lenders who are, or may from time to time become, a party thereto.
+The Senior Credit Facility consists of a \$365.0 million, seven-year term loan (the "Term Loan B") and a \$150 million five-year revolver (the "Revolver").
 The initial interest rate for the Term Loan B is at the London Interbank Offered Rate, ("LIBOR") plus 1.5% and the Revolver bears interest at LIBOR plus 2.25% or at the base rate plus 1.25%.
-On January 24, 2007, the Company used the \$365 million in borrowings under the Term Loan B to finance its acquisition of CPT, as discussed in Note 3 - Acquisition.
+On January 24, 2007, the Company used the \$365.0 million in borrowings under the Term Loan B to finance its acquisition of CPT, as discussed in Note 4 - Acquisition.

-On March 26, 2007, the Company used \$200.0 million of the aggregate net proceeds of \$227.5 million from its recent offering of 5,462,500 shares of its common stock to repay debt outstanding under the Term Loan B. As a result of the debt repayment, the Company wrote off approximately \$4.8 million in deferred financing fees during the quarter ended April 1, 2007.
-As of April 1, 2007, the Company had \$165.0 million outstanding under the Term Loan B, no amounts outstanding under the Revolver, \$54.2 million outstanding in letters of credit under the Revolver and \$95.8 million available under the Revolver.
+On March 26, 2007, the Company used \$200.0 million of the aggregate net proceeds of \$227.5 million from its recent equity offering (see Note 3 - Equity Offering) to repay debt outstanding under the Term Loan B. As a result of the debt repayment, the Company wrote off approximately \$4.8 million in deferred financing fees during the quarter ended April 1, 2007.
+As of September 30, 2007, the Company had \$163.2 million outstanding under the Term Loan B, no amounts outstanding under the Revolver and \$69.0 million outstanding in letters of credit under the Revolver.
+Because amounts outstanding under letters of credit reduce the availability of borrowings, as of September 30, 2007, the Company had \$81.0 million available under the Revolver.
 The Company intends to use future borrowings thereunder for general corporate purposes.